Strong regulatory graphs: Strong regulatory graphs (SRG)

-If there are no potentially active inhibitors and no potentially active activators, then the vertex preserves its activation status.
-A node $v$ is set to be active after in two situations: \begin{itemize} \item $v$ was active and none of its inhibitors were potentially active, i.e., active or ambiguous (in this case, the node remains active, absent any potential or active inhibition regulation), or \item at least one activator of $v$ was active and none of its inhibitors were potentially active (in this case, the regulation on the node is un-ambiguous towards activation). \end{itemize} Similarly, a node $v$ becomes inactive after an application of the update rule in two situations: \begin{itemize} \item $v$ was inactive and none of its activators were potentially active, i.e., active or ambiguous, or \item at least one inhibitor of $v$ was active and none of its activators were potentially active. \end{itemize} If the node is under conflicting influences, its status becomes ambiguous.
-Here are four cases when this happens: \begin{itemize} \item at least one activator and at least one inhibitor of $v$ were potentially active; this reflects a node under potentially conflicting regulation; \item $v$ was active and one of its inhibitors was ambiguous (regardless of the status of its activators); this reflects the ambiguity of whether there is an inhibitory influence on $v$ or not, which may either leave the node active, or switch to inactive; \item $v$ was inactive and one of its activators was ambiguous (regardless of the status of its inhibitors); this reflects the ambiguity of whether there is an activating influence on $v$ or not, which may either leave the node inactive, or switch it to active; \item $v$ was ambiguous and none of its regulators is active (i.e., they are either inactive or ambiguous); this reflects the situation where the status of $v$ cannot be clarified because the status of its regulators is either inactive or ambiguous. \end{itemize}
+If there are no potentially active inhibitors and no potentially active activators, then the vertex should preserve its activation status.
+A node $v$ should be set to `active' in two situations: \begin{itemize} \item $v$ was active and none of its inhibitors were potentially active, i.e., active or ambiguous (in this case, the node remains active, absent any potential or active inhibition regulation), or \item at least one activator of $v$ was active and none of its inhibitors were potentially active (in this case, the regulation on the node is un-ambiguous towards activation). \end{itemize} Similarly, a node $v$ should be set to `inactive' after an application of the update rule in two situations: \begin{itemize} \item $v$ was inactive and none of its activators were potentially active, i.e., active or ambiguous, or \item at least one inhibitor of $v$ was active and none of its activators were potentially active. \end{itemize} If the node is under conflicting influences, its status should be set to `ambiguous'.
+Here are four cases when this should happen: \begin{itemize} \item at least one activator and at least one inhibitor of $v$ were potentially active; this reflects a node under potentially conflicting regulation; \item $v$ was active and one of its inhibitors was ambiguous (regardless of the status of its activators); this reflects the ambiguity of whether there is an inhibitory influence on $v$ or not, which may either leave the node active, or switch to inactive; \item $v$ was inactive and one of its activators was ambiguous (regardless of the status of its inhibitors); this reflects the ambiguity of whether there is an activating influence on $v$ or not, which may either leave the node inactive, or switch it to active; \item $v$ was ambiguous and none of its regulators is active (i.e., they are either inactive or ambiguous); this reflects the situation where the status of $v$ cannot be clarified because the status of its regulators is either inactive or ambiguous. \end{itemize}